-|Page Views:||125,978 total · 2,173/month|
+|Page Views:||520,469 total · 5,418/month|

-|Shared By:||kenr on Jun 14, 2013|
+|Shared By:||kenr on Jun 14, 2013 · Updates|

-Rock is mainly granitic gneiss, which is hard metamorphic rock.
-But there had to be weaker parts to erode in order to form steep cliffs for us to enjoy climbing -- so of course now some of the climbable rock is loose or breakable, especially as it's only starting to get climbed much - (If you don't want to deal with that, better wait a few years).
+Waiver of Liability form must be submitted elsewhere before arriving, but there is no fee for climbing.
+Rock is mainly granitic gneiss (hard metamorphic rock) or granite (or perhaps some different metamorphic rock up higher in the Books tier).
+But while the rock is fundamentally hard, there had to be weaker parts to erode in order to form steep cliffs and positive holds for us to enjoy climbing -- so of course now some of the climbable rock is loose or breakable, especially as it's only starting to get climbed much - (If you don't want to deal with that, better wait a few years).
 This gneiss rock tends to have lots of interesting holds aimed in different directions -- and mostly high-friction (some would say "abrasive", or sometimes even "sharp") -- which together make for a high "density" of interesting climbing sequences.

 ...Climbing ... it's easy to find sectors with lots of good Bouldering problems close together.
 And also ...

 Top-Roping several interesting lines close together works for many of the sectors (using a top anchor with a static line cleverly arranged so it can be quickly moved from one climbing line to the next alongside).
 From the work of setting up one route, you get to climb several short interesting lines - (which helps compensate for Powerlinez being not tall).

 Leading: There are some nice single-pitch routes which can be protected with Trad equipment on the Tower Wall, also some shorter Trad-protectable routes in other sectors.